Mangochicken13/MangoPirateJam16/You Are The Weapon GDD/YATW GDD/Breakout Yourself.md

 ## Theme: You Are The Weapon

 Format referenced from the example Game Design Document, for [Mass Flux](https://docs.google.com/document/d/1Vl7BMvzUOhbunJrI_X1gUc6x-LAp3aaBiPwHUf27B70).
-Future documents will likely use a simpler format, but having a guide was very useful for the referencing the formatting for me.
+Future documents will likely use a simpler format, but having a guide was very useful for referencing the formatting for me.

 ### Game Summary Pitch
 Breakout Yourself is a platformer? game about breaking blocks quickly in a 3D level